YolandaCooper2505626/sol./README.md

-Updated dependencies to latest versions - update 46 Refactored code for better maintainability - build 470 Updated dependencies to latest versions - update 26
+Updated dependencies to latest versions - update 46 Refactored code for better maintainability - build 470 Updated dependencies to latest versions - update 26 Updated README with new instructions - update 6